russd2357/temporal-aks-poc/demo-app/README.md

 # Demo App

-This is derived from the Temporal [Hello World Tutorial](https://docs.temporal.io/typescript/hello-world/) but has been modified to model a sample workflow that should be familiar if you watched this [instructional video on Temporal workflows](https://www.youtube.com/watch?v=23rX78xqYUg).
+This app implements a Temporal worker service for a sample workflow that should be familiar if you watched this [instructional video on Temporal workflows](https://www.youtube.com/watch?v=23rX78xqYUg).
 Unlike the video, though this demo is built using the Typescript SDK for Temporal.

 ### Containerization